Banaanae/Cheat-Clicker/README.md

 # Cheat-Clicker
-- Cheat clicker is a open source cheat for clicking faster
+- Cheat clicker is an open source cheat for clicking faster
 - It works by detecting when you click and sending x more instead
 - Feel free to make pull requests / issues it really helps me out